-Tip 2 – Check the services offered by the wealth advisor.
+Tip 2 – Check the services offered by the wealth manager.
 Make sure that your priority areas are included in the list of services.
-For example, if you are passionate about philanthropy, then make sure that the wealth advisor has expertise in that area in-house.
+For example, if you are passionate about philanthropy, then make sure that the wealth manager has expertise in that area in-house.

-Tip 3 – Ask the wealth advisor about the fee structure.
+Tip 3 – Ask the wealth manager about the fee structure.
 We believe that a fee-only model is the best one.
 It ensures that there are no “vested” interests.

 Credentials aren’t just limited to qualifications like a CFA, MBA, or a CFP.
 It is about going back further and looking at the educational qualifications, the institution from which the advisor graduated, and checking LinkedIn profiles to know the career progression of the advisors.

 Tip 5 – In order to check the track record of a wealth manager, you can get in touch with the Financial Industry Regulatory Authority (FINRA).
 They maintain records of any issues or actions taken against unethical wealth managers.